delta-io/delta/PROTOCOL.md

 ### Protocol Evolution
 The `protocol` action is used to set the version of the Delta protocol that is required to read or write a given table.
 Protocol versioning allows a newer client to exclude older readers and/or writers that are missing features required to correctly interpret the transaction log.
-The protocol version will be increased whenever non-forward-compatible changes are made to this specification.
+The _protocol version_ will be increased whenever non-forward-compatible changes are made to this specification.
-In the case where a client is running an invalid version, an error should be thrown instructing the user to upgrade to a newer version of their Delta client library.
+In the case where a client is running an invalid protocol version, an error should be thrown instructing the user to upgrade to a newer protocol version of their Delta client library.

-Since breaking changes must be accompanied by an increase in the tables protocol version, clients can assume that unrecognized fields or actions are not required to correctly interpret the transaction log.
+Since breaking changes must be accompanied by an increase in the protocol version recorded in a table, clients can assume that unrecognized fields or actions are never required in order to correctly interpret the transaction log.

 The schema of the `protocol` action is as follows:

 Field Name | Data Type | Description
 -|-|-
-minReaderVersion | Int | The minimum version of the Delta read protocol that a client must implement in order to correctly *read* this table. minWriterVersion | Int | The minimum version of the Delta write protocol that a client must implement in order to correctly *write* this table.
+minReaderVersion | Int | The minimum version of the Delta read protocol that a client must implement in order to correctly *read* this table minWriterVersion | Int | The minimum version of the Delta write protocol that a client must implement in order to correctly *write* this table

 The current version of the Delta protocol is:
 ```